Introducing our suite of multidisciplinary study options for arts, languages and cultures students.

 - MusB (Hons) (Please note that this does not include the 'joint course' with RNCM)

 - BA (Hons) Russian Studies

 A full Honours degree comprises 120 credits per year, with at least 80 credits gained from your main subject area.

 If you study a Minor alongside your Single Honours subject, this will account for 40 credits of your total 120 credits per year.
 Your Single Honours subject will then account for the remaining 80 credits.

 Your Single Honours subject will be referred to as your Major subject, to help distinguish between the weighting of subjects in your degree.

 Your multidisciplinarity may lead you to make interesting links between your subjects, or your Minor may help you to balance a personal interest with your original field of study.

-You'll receive module information for all Minors in the summer before you register at the University.
+You'll receive unit information for all Minors in the summer before you register at the University.

 In order to take a Minor subject, you must be studying a compatible Single Honours degree.
 Please note that all Flexible Honours combinations are subject to academic approval, availability and timetabling constraints.